(210) 529-3000

 After a car accident, victims are at an increased risk for a wide variety of mental health issues.
 If you’re experiencing any of these problems, it’s important to understand that mental pain and suffering are no less real and no less important than the physical symptoms that victims experience.
 And while some mental or emotional symptoms arise immediately after a crash, it’s common for these issues to develop over time and then to require additional time before doctors can accurately diagnose and treat them.

-And the insurance company may even try to use your own words against you.
-If you get a call in the days after your crash, you might not know the full extent of your injuries, especially if some of the late-appearing car accident injuries above take time to develop.
+The insurance company may even try to use your own words against you.
+If you get a call in the days after your crash, you might not know the full extent of your injuries, especially if symptoms are delayed or you haven’t gotten a full medical examination.
 You might say you feel okay on that phone call, but then start experiencing pain or other symptoms later.
-If this happens, the insurance company may take your words out of context and try to make it seem like you’re contradicting yourself.
+If this happens, the insurance company will probably try to deny any claim you make for an injury you didn’t inform them aboutā€”even if you didn’t even know about it yet.

-RELATED VIDEO: Should I Talk to the Insurance Adjuster?
+EMBED VIDEO: Should I Talk to the Insurance Adjuster?

-During a free consultation, we can listen to the details of your story and give you honest advice about what you should do.
+During a free consultation, we will listen to the details of your story and give you honest advice about what you should do.
 If we think we can help, we work on a contingent fee basis, which means you don’t pay us a cent unless we get you a settlement or win your case in court.

 Call 210-LAW-3000 | 210-529-3000 today, or fill out a simple online contact form and we’ll get back to you right away!